imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="unsubscribecontact"></a>
 # **UnsubscribeContact**
-> ResourceLinkResponse UnsubscribeContact (UnsubscribeContactInputObject unsubscribeContactInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse UnsubscribeContact (UnsubscribeContactInputObject unsubscribeContactInputObject)

 Unsubscribe contact from your communication by phone number.